nebaughman/DriveUp/README.md

 * The user's GPG public key file and recipient identifier (eg, email address) must be specified.
 * The local _root_ and _child_ path of your files must be given.
 The _child_ directory will be reproduced in the remote file store.

+> Note: File/path options are likely to change in a future version

 There are a number of other options that can be set... _(kindly refer to the source code)_

 As each file is uploaded, statistics are shown, including the estimated remaining time for the current _batch_ (see `--upload-limit`) and full set of files.
 For example: